KieranWebDev/100-Days-Of-Code-Diary-School-of-Code-Bootcamp-Diary/README.md

 - Big virtual hugs and thanks to all the School of code Staff who make this happen.
 Thank you for your hard work and dedication to us every day!
 Kazeem A, Helena Archer, Charlotte Forte, Hamza Ibrahim, Liz Kaufman, 🚀 Jordan Linton 🚀, Chris Meah, Christopher Miller, Anna-Marie Moss, Arshi Sheikh,

 -Finished Day 100 by putting some finishing touches on my portfolio site, which I felt was a nice way to end the Challenge.

+#Round 2

+Day 5-9

+Spent the week deep diving into JavaScript.
+Working through some simple projects, coding challenges and courses on freeCodeCamp, Udemy and Front End Mentors.
+Built a few simple projects in Vanilla Javascript, including a to-do list that stores and retrieves data using localStorage, and a progress bar indicator.
+Learned a lot about Objects, methods and DOM manipulation.
+I Also messed around with CSS and learned some stuff about transitions and animations.
+I’m starting to gain a deeper understanding of how JS works, which I hope will pay dividends down the road.